zvada/technology/docs/policy/software-support.md

         Where appropriate, CC people from other OSG teams, sites, or VOs.

-    !!! important "New sites interested in joining the OSG" For support requests inquiring about joining the OSG, assign the ticket to the Research Faciliation lead and add the Software Team manager as a watcher.
+    !!! important "New sites interested in joining the OSG" For support requests inquiring about joining the OSG, assign the ticket to the Operations group and the Research Faciliation lead.

 -   **Review assigned software tickets.**
     For tickets that are not being handled in a timely fashion (pay special attention to `OVERDUE` and `Customer